Advocates for Equity Council Website

 Brainstorm

-Creating a connect section to help students connect with each other
+Creating a Connect section to help students support and learn from each other

-Allowing students to search for sources of funding freely
+Allowing students to freely search for available funding opportunities

 Initial sketches